-Most public lands in the region are open to both big and small game hunting for NYS-licensed hunters.
-Popular game species in the Catalitis include whitetailed deer, wild turbey, raffed grosse, and black bear.
+Most public lands in the region are open to both big and unall gene hunting for NYS-Scenaed hunters.
+Popular game species in the Catabilis include white-tailed deer, wild takey, rafled groups,

-Camping

-Siew York Stale operates sight compgrounds in the Cartille, most of which provide a wide variety of opportunities.
-In addition, primitive camping is allowed on most stale formst preserve land.
-Sing a text, or look for one of more than 56
+Camping New York Stells operates eight camp-grounds in the Catalidis, most of which provide a wide variaty of opportunities In addition, primities camping is above on most state forest preserve land.
+On a text, or look for one of more than 50 lean-to's throughout the park.
+Alpine Skiing skill Mountains are femore for days to the birth of the U.S. ald ware million people ald and an actual areas: Bellenge Hourts

-Alpine Skiing